Chapter 9 : My Dear Readers

 Professor McGonagall glanced at her with a rueful look.
 “Indeed,” she inhaled sharply, trying desperately to keep control.
 She had spent a good deal of time guarding Harry while he was growing up at the Dursleys, which only Professor Dumbledore had known about.
 She hadn’t agreed with Professor Dumbledore about sending Harry to live there, something that she had continued to tell Professor Dumbledore until his death.
 “There are a few decisions that need to be made.”

-“About what?”
+“Made about what?”
 Ron asked, giving a puzzled look.

 “As you may be aware, the Muggles buried his parents in one of their cemeteries,” Professor McGonagall explained.
 “I’ve spoken with the caretaker at the Muggle cemetery.
 He wasn’t aware that James and Lily had had a child, but he’s amenable to burying Mr. Potter with his parents.”